 Chasing the 'Eighth Wonder of the World' has taken Mount Pleasant to the brink of bankruptcy.
-Three years later, everything we feared would happen has come true.
+Four years later, everything we feared would happen has come true.
 To understand how we got here, let's start at the beginning.

 The Foxconn Project in Wisconsin was announced on October 4, 2017, after a multi-state competition of tax incentive packages offered to the Taiwanese manufacturer.
 Heralded as the first Gen 10.5 LCD facility in North America, the project would create an enormous factory complex, unprecedented capital investment, and global supply chain of businesses which would create a workforce of 13,000 full time employees.